syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ai-assistview/EJ2_ASP.NETCORE/custom-view.md

 ## Adding custom views

-By using the `views` property you can define the collection of different assist view models in the AI AssistView.
+By using the `e-aiassistview-view` tag helper you can define the collection of different assist view models in the AI AssistView.
 You can customize the default and the custom views added.

 ### Setting view type